liang-tao-se/avengers_vs_invaders/README.md

 You can choose to finish this task with either **bloated-form** or **lite-form** tables as you like.

-Just don't forget any superheroes and don't create duplicated tables for any one of them.
+Just don't forget any superheroes (that **includes** also our DC-world guys) and don't create duplicated tables for any one of them.
 Best luck to you, my young Chief Communication and Friendship Officer!

 ---
 ## The Limbo Area between Mandatory Tasks and Optional Tasks